-The standard of proof used to determine whether or not a violation of this policy has occurred is a preponderance of evidence, which means it is more likely than not the misconduct occurred, to have a finding of responsibility.
+The standard of proof used to determine whether or not a violation of this policy has occurred is the preponderance of evidence, which means it is more likely than not the misconduct occurred.

 Typically, the investigation, resolution, and appeal will not exceed 60 days although ACC reserves the right to exceed this timeframe in order to conduct a thorough investigation.
-If the investigation does or is anticipated to exceed 60 days, ACC will notify the complainant and respondent in writing and will advise them of the reason for the delay and the anticipated timeframe for the completion of the investigation.
+If the grievance process does or is anticipated to exceed 60 days, ACC will notify the complainant and respondent in writing and will advise them of the reason for the delay and the anticipated timeframe for the completion of the investigation.

-The outcome/finding, the rationalization for the finding, and the sanctions imposed, if any, shall be conveyed to the complainant and respondent simultaneously and in writing as noted above via the ACC email system and will be delivered via certified or registered US Mail at the same time.
+The outcome/finding, the rationalization for the finding, and the sanctions imposed, if any, shall be conveyed to the complainant and respondent simultaneously and in writing as noted above via the ACC email system and will be delivered via certified US Mail at the same time.